wcarmon/docs/rust/random.md

 # Overview
-1. TODO

-# Examples
-1.
+1. How to generate random data

 # Comparison to Java